 The risk assessment process demonstrates the reason why having the right framework set in place is essential.
 Guarding known threats is common amongst cybersecurity teams but they must also guard against unknown threats.
 Cybersecurity teams need to look beyond the value of data and consider the value the data offers and presents to any outside sources.

 Incident Response (IR) Planning

-An incident response (IR) is an organized approach to address and manage aftermath of a security breach or cyber-attack (aka incident).
-The focus is to manage the situations and to limit damage and reduce cost, as well as managing recovery time.
+An incident response (IR) is an organized approach to address and manage the aftermath of a security breach or cyber-attack (aka incident).
+The focus is to manage the situations, to limit damage and reduce cost, as well as managing recovery time.
 Effective IR Planning should start with data breach detection, focusing on the frameworks monitoring and logging.
 Once detected, you must respond.
 How do you put a stop to criminal activities going on within the network?
 How will you recover from an incident?

 Without an IR Plan, an organization may not detect any breaches and may not have proper protocol set in motion to contain the breaches.

 It is particularly important to have a proficient, well-trained and skilled team of cybersecurity professionals.
 Often (and understandably) a cybersecurity teams daily responsibilities and focuses are on system management, ensuring the system is active and working properly.
 The threats that are more difficult to detect also need attention and focus, i.e. data and security breaches, vulnerabilities.
 The size and level of a cybersecurity team will vary from organization to organization, whichever proves to be more suited.
 To implement cybersecurity risk management, it is fundamental to have an experienced cybersecurity team.